Itangalo/Bot-Playtesting-Toolkit/docs/35-ObjectFilter-class.md

     myFilter.addOrCondition({d: 3});
     myFilter.addNotOrCondition({e: 0}); // Only objects where c = 2, d = 3 _or_ e != 0 will be included.

+The methods for adding conditions return the object filter itself, allowing chaining.

 ## Applying filters

 ### Evaluating against a single object